 ZIP-317 still helps here, preventing an attacker from purposely generating large-in-kb transactions to tamper with the fee market.

-The median is an extremely useful statistic here, as we can be reasonably confident that a transaction will confirm within the next ~50 blocks (goal #3.3), even as the blocks fill with authentic transactions.
+The median, where over half of transactions pay at least this much, gives us a reasonable assurance that a transaction will confirm within the next ~50 blocks (goal #3.3), even as the blocks fill with authentic transactions.

 Powers-of-10 Bucketing